The Sourdough School

 Frequently asked Questions

-We have had the privilege of speaking directly with Charlotte Horton, the owner of both the vineyard and Castello di Potentino.
-She has graciously provided comprehensive answers to almost all frequently asked questions regarding your visit to the castle.
-We highly recommend taking the time to watch these informative videos.
+We spoke directly with Charlotte Horton, the owner of both the vineyard and Castello di Potentino.
+She has provided comprehensive answers to almost all frequently asked questions regarding your visit to the castle.
+We highly recommend taking the time to download the guide above and watching these informative videos.
 They will help you become familiar with the surrounding area, transportation options, accommodation details, food arrangements, and other pertinent information.
 This will likely address many of the common inquiries before needing to contact the castle directly.
 Should you have any additional questions after viewing these resources, please do not hesitate to get in touch.

 PLEASE CLICK ON THE FIRST VIDEO BELOW – USE ARROWS TO MOVE THE THE NEXT VIDEO